 Everybody has a nickname, and there’s usually a story to go with it.
 Martha and Grant reveal their own nicknames and the stories behind them.
 Speaking of nicknames, the word nickname has an interesting etymology.
 It’s an example of a word formed by what linguists call misdivision.
 If you have a nickname you’d like to share (and hey, let’s keep it clean, folks!), tell us about it in our discussion forum!

 A cantor from a synagogue in Nyack, New York, says she’s fond of the expression “the heebie-jeebies” but recently began worrying that it might be anti-Semitic.
 Did the term “heebie-jeebies” originate as a slur against Jews?
-By the way, the hosts mention a cartoon with the earliest known use of the term.
-You can see it here.
+The hosts mention a cartoon with the earliest known use of the term.

 When a proper Southern lady fans herself and exclaims, “I do believe I have the vapors,” what vapors is she talking about, exactly?
 A caller from Austin, Texas wants to know the origin of this term.
 Just how did it come to apply to a whole range of things, from being flustered all the way to more serious maladies such as depression and hypochondria?

 A former sociology professor shares a peeve about the language of political pundits: He’s irked when they say a candidate wants to replicate or duplicate his win.
 The professor explains why he thinks they should eschew those words and instead opt for repeat.

 This week’s Slang This! contestant is from Esquimalt, British Columbia.
 She tries to guess the meaning of the slang terms white hat and necklace light.
 And no, the latter has nothing to do with a “Frankenstein flash.”